-269 All of the above may be presented in groups, classes, roles, types or other groupings or characterisations that allow easy understanding.
-270 The evaluator is reminded that these lists and definitions do not have to be part of the statement of security requirements, but may be placed (in part or in whole) in different sections.
-This may be especially applicable if the same terms are used in the rest of the PP. APE_REQ.1.3C The statement of security requirements shall identify all operations on the security requirements.
-APE_REQ.1-4 The evaluator shall check that the statement of security requirements identifies all operations on the security requirements.
+All of the above may be presented in groups, classes, roles, types or other 269 groupings or characterisations that allow easy understanding.

+The evaluator is reminded that these lists and definitions do not have to be part of the statement of security requirements, but may be placed (in part or in whole) in different sections.
+This may be especially applicable if the same terms are used in the rest of the PP.

+The statement of security requirements shall identify all operations on the APE REQ.1.3C security requirements.

+The evaluator shall check that the statement of security requirements APE_REQ.1-4 identifies all operations on the security requirements.

 271 The evaluator determines that all operations are identified in each SFR or SAR where such an operation is used.
 This includes both completed operations and uncompleted operations.
 Identification may be achieved by typographical distinctions, or by explicit identification in the surrounding text, or by any other distinctive means.
 APE_REQ.1.4C All operations shall be performed correctly.
 APE_REQ.1-5 The evaluator shall examine the statement of security requirements to determine that all assignment operations are performed correctly.
-272 Guidance on the correct performance of operations may be found in CC Part 1 Annex 8, Operations.
+272 Guidance on the correct performance of operations may be found in CC Part 1 Annex C, Guidance for Operations.
 APE_REQ.1-6 The evaluator shall examine the statement of security requirements to determine that all iteration operations are performed correctly.
-273 Guidance on the correct performance of operations may be found in CC Part 1 Annex 8, Operations.
+273 Guidance on the correct performance of operations may be found in CC Part 1 Annex C, Guidance for Operations.
 APE_REQ.1-7 The evaluator shall examine the statement of security requirements to determine that all selection operations are performed correctly.
-274 Guidance on the correct performance of operations may be found in CC Part 1 Annex 8, Operations.
+274 Guidance on the correct performance of operations may be found in CC Part 1 Annex C, Guidance for Operations.
 APE_REQ.1-8 The evaluator shall examine the statement of security requirements to determine that all refinement operations are performed correctly.
-275 Guidance on the correct performance of operations may be found in CC Part 1 Annex 8, Operations.

-- APE_REQ.1.5C Each dependency of the security requirements shall either be satisfied, or the security requirements rationale shall justify the dependency not being satisfied. - The evaluator shall examine the statement of security requirements to determine that each dependency of the security requirements is either satisfied, or that the security requirements rationale justifies the dependency not being satisfied. - A dependency is satisfied by the inclusion of the relevant component (or one that is hierarchical to it) within the statement of security requirements.
-The component used to satisfy the dependency should, if necessary, be modified by operations to ensure that it actually satisfies that dependency. - A justification that a dependency is not met should address either: - a) why the dependency is not necessary or useful, in which case no further information is required; or - b) that the dependency has been addressed by the operational environment of the TOE, in which case the justification should describe how the security objectives for the operational environment address this dependency. - APE_REQ.1.6C The statement of security requirements shall be internally consistent. - APE_REQ.1-10 The evaluator shall examine the statement of security requirements to determine that it is internally consistent. - The evaluator determines that the combined set of all SFRs and SARs is internally consistent. - The evaluator determines that on all occasions where different security requirements apply to the same types of developer evidence, events, operations, data, tests to be performed etc. or to "all objects", "all subjects" etc., that these requirements do not conflict. - Some possible conflicts are: - a) an extended SAR specifying that the design of a certain cryptographic algorithm is to be kept secret, and another extended SAR specifying an open source review; - b) FAU_GEN.1 Audit data generation specifying that subject identity is to be logged, FDP_ACC.1 Subset access control specifying who has access to these logs, and FPR_UNO.1 Unobservability specifying that some actions of subjects should be unobservable to other subjects.
-If the subject that should not be able to see an activity may access logs of this activity, these SFRs conflict;
+275 Guidance on the correct performance of operations may be found in CC Part 1 Annex C, Guidance for Operations.
+APE_REQ.1.5C Each dependency of the security requirements shall either be satisfied, or the security requirements rationale shall justify the dependency not being satisfied.
+APE_REQ.1-9 The evaluator shall examine the statement of security requirements to determine that each dependency of the security requirements is either satisfied, or that the security requirements rationale justifies the dependency not being satisfied.
+276 A dependency is satisfied by the inclusion of the relevant component (or one that is hierarchical to it) within the statement of security requirements.
+The component used to satisfy the dependency should, if necessary, be modified by operations to ensure that it actually satisfies that dependency.

+- A justification that a dependency is not met should address either: - a) why the dependency is not necessary or useful, in which case no further information is required; or - b) that the dependency has been addressed by the operational environment of the TOE, in which case the justification should describe how the security objectives for the operational environment address this dependency.

+APE_REQ.1.6C The statement of security requirements shall be internally consistent.

+- APE_REQ.1-10 The evaluator shall examine the statement of security requirements to determine that it is internally consistent. - The evaluator determines that the combined set of all SFRs and SARs is internally consistent. - The evaluator determines that on all occasions where different security requirements apply to the same types of developer evidence, events, operations, data, tests to be performed etc. or to "all objects", "all subjects" etc., that these requirements do not conflict.

+Some possible conflicts are: